-You need to know what automation is possible, what you can do with it, and what working with it will be like.
+Ask probing questions about what automation is possible, what you can do with it, and what working with it will be like.

-- What events can trigger automated marketing actions? - Can running automations be paused, edited, and resumed? - What are your capabilities for automated A/B testing? - Can a user preview dynamic personalization before a send? - Do you offer prebuilt, prepopulated programs? - How easy is it for a user to create an automation/customer journey? - How easy is it to change or optimize this automation once it's up and running? - How much guidance does your system provide in campaign creation?
+- What kind of pre-flight checks do you offer? - What guardrails (if any) are in place to ensure content is sent to the proper audience? - List all partnership certifications, e.g. CSA, ReturnPath, etc. - How do you measure deliverability performance? - How do you measure the deliverability of SMS? - What events can trigger automated marketing actions? - Can running automations be paused, edited, and resumed? - What are your capabilities for automated A/B testing? - Can a user preview dynamic personalization before a send? - Do you offer pre-built, pre-populated automated campaigns? - How easy is it for a user to create an automation/customer journey?
+Is coding required? - How easy is it to change or optimize this automation once it's up and running? - How much guidance does your system provide in campaign creation? - What channels are available inside of a single automation?